Sun Liang: Removal

 Later that year, the Cao Wei general Zhuge Dan declared a rebellion against the regent Sima Zhao (Sima Shi's brother) and requested Eastern Wu assistance but Sun Chen's efforts to reinforce would prove ineffective.
-Zhuge Dan's rebellion failed in 258 with a major opportunity lost, and the Eastern Wu forces suffered a series of setbacks, the famed general Zhu Yi was executed by Sun Chen after retreating when supplies ran out, members of Quan clan surrendered to Sima Zhao and Wen Qin was executed by Zhuge Dan.
+Zhuge Dan's rebellion failed in 258 with a major opportunity lost, and the Eastern Wu forces suffered a series of setbacks; the famed general Zhu Yi was executed by Sun Chen after retreating when supplies ran out, members of Quan clan surrendered to Sima Zhao and Wen Qin was executed by Zhuge Dan.

 Sun Chen became unpopular due to the defeat and was concerned by Sun Liang's asking of difficult questions in the last year so he chose not to return to Jianye on grounds of illness but instead sent his younger brothers to entrench military authority at the capital.
 Sun Liang was not happy with his overpowerful minister's handling of the campaign, disrespectful attitude, refusing to follow orders or answer summons.
-A further cause of friction occurred when he became investigating his aunt Sun Luyu's death.
+A further cause of friction occurred when he began investigating his aunt Sun Luyu's death.
 Sun Luban, despite her role in the death of her sister, declared no knowledge and shifted blame onto Sun Luyu's sons Zhu Xiong and Zhu Sun.
-Sun Chen tried to intervene as Zhu Sun was married to his younger sister but Sun Liang ordered Ding Feng to kill them both.
+Sun Chen tried to intervene as Zhu Sun was married to his younger sister, but Sun Liang ordered Ding Feng to kill them both.

 Sun Liang plotted with his sister Sun Luban, the general Liu Cheng (劉丞), his father-in-law Quan Shang (全尚), and his brother-in-law Quan Ji (全紀), to have Sun Chen overthrown.
 The Emperor told Quan Ji to have Quan Shang gather the Quan family's personal troops while Sun Liang would lead the palace guard, taking Sun Chen by surprise and surrounding them then using Sun Liang's authority to persuade Sun Chen's subordinates to submit without a fight.
 However, he warned that neither Quan Ji nor Quan Shang should not speak about the plan to Shang's wife as Sun Liang felt such matters were inappropriate for women and noted she was Sun Chen's cousin.
-However the plan leaked out to Sun Chen, the Records of the Three Kingdoms blames the Empress, who was Sun Chen's niece, but the Jiangbiao zhuan says Quan Shang did not keep the plot secret from his wife and she was the one who told Sun Chen.
+However the plan leaked out to Sun Chen; the Records of the Three Kingdoms blames the Empress, who was Sun Chen's niece, but the Jiangbiao Zhuan says Quan Shang did not keep the plot secret from his wife and she was the one who told Sun Chen.
 Jin era commentator Sun Sheng backs the latter, more detailed version of events from Yu Pu and it is the version generally used.